SyracuseUniversity/ZestExamples/MPI/README.md

 This is an example written in C, taken from (the offical OpenMPI respository)https://github.com/open-mpi/ompi].
-This example creates a number of processes that communicate over MPI and then passes a simple message around the processes in a ring.
+This example creates a number of processes that communicate over MPI and pass a simple message around the processes in a ring.
 See the comments in the c file for more details.

 To run it, first download the code: